There’s many things we can do in order to encourage people to purchase. But if we’re not careful, we’ll push people away.

 Anyone (who is selling anything) needs to build up a stellar and verifiable reputation to justify the prices that they’re charging customers.

 Do your best to personalize testimonials and reviews, directly from the sources.
 Present a clear and compelling framework for why your company will save your customer time and money.
-Make sure to summarize the high-level overview, but also dig deep into the detail (like the following examples):
+Make sure to summarize the high-level overview, but also dig deep into the details

 One word of caution: your testimonials need to be thoughtful and readily communicate answers to the questions that your customers are asking.